grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

 - **Topic title:** Title concept topics with a noun, for example, *Grafana panels*.
 This naming convention helps readers distinguish between conceptual topics and tasks that begin with a verb.
 - **Introduction:** Add an introduction that explains what to expect in this topic.
 - **Body:** Add as much content as required to thoroughly explain the concept.
-The body of a concept can contain various sections, visuals, and text.
+The body of a concept can contain sections, visuals, and text.

 ![Concept structure](concept.png)